ubidots/ubidots-arduino-gprs/README.rst

         /*
          Basic sketch for GPRS shield sim900

-         This is a basic example to post a value on Ubidots with a simple function "save_value".
+         This is a basic example on how to post a value to Ubidots, with just the function "save_value".

-         You need:
-         * Arduino 1
-         * GPRS shield

          Pins' connection
          Arduino       WiFly